 \section{Discussion}

-Evaluated by the above experiments and ablation studies, the effectiveness and robustness of CLPI has been proved.
+The above experiments and ablation studies have proved the effectiveness and robustness of the proposed algorithm.
 By introducing a few patch-level lesion annotations, the proposed framework can collaboratively integrate both lesion and image-level grade information to achieve promising results.
 The proposed lesion attention generator and shortcut connection are carefully designed to facilitate the end-to-end training of the framework.

-Additionally, when our lesion attention generator is served as a lesion detector, we find that it is more robust to missing labels compare to some SOTA detectors including Fast-RCNN \cite{FasterRCNN}, YOLO-V3 \cite{yoloV3}, SSD \cite{ssd} and Faster-RCNN + ResNeXt10 backbone + deformable convolution network \cite{DCN2017}.
+Additionally, when our lesion attention generator is served as a lesion detector, we find that it is more robust to missing labels compared to some SOTA detectors including Fast-RCNN \cite{FasterRCNN}, YOLO-V3 \cite{yoloV3}, SSD \cite{ssd} and Faster-RCNN + ResNeXt10 backbone + deformable convolution network \cite{DCN2017}.
 In Fig.~\ref{fig.lesionRobust}, we randomly discard some lesion annotations in the training dataset, and record the performance reduction rates ($\frac{performance\_after\_discard}{performance\_with\_full\_annotations}$).
 In this case, the discarded annotations will turn to missing-annotated samples for the detectors trained with entire images, but the negative patches for training our lesion detection net can be collected from the No-DR images to avoid the missing labels.
-Therefore, the SOTA detectors are sensitive to the discard of the annotations while the proposed detection architectures show relatively robust performance.
+Therefore, the SOTA detectors are sensitive to the lack of the annotations while the proposed detection architecture shows relatively robust performance.

-Although the proposed lesion attention generator can effectively exploit lesion information and the architecture is the robust to missing labels, it can only be served as attention generator rather than a lesion detector.
-Because the proposals generation scheme of the architecture do not take scale into consideration, and do not have a regression module to get precise bounding box.
+Although the proposed lesion attention generator can effectively exploit lesion information and the architecture is robust to missing labels, it can only serve as an attention generator rather than a lesion detector.
+This is because the proposed architecture does not take scale into consideration when generate proposals, and it does not have a regression module to get precise boundingboxes.
 Besides, we only cover three key lesions among a dozen of DR-related lesions.
 However, with limited lesion annotations, our lesion attention generator is elegant and qualified to achieve valuable attention for improving the performance of DR grading.